Ynn/selfstar/intro-runtime.md

 If successful, you will have a greeting from Felix and access to the Felix console.

-## Listing bundles
+## Going through the bundles

-Most of OSGi management is concerned with bundles.
-Actually, there is no easy way to list the different applications of OSGi (for the reasons given above) but the framework provides facilities to manage the installed bundles.
+Most of OSGi management is concerned with bundles (as said earlier, there is no easy way to list the different applications running on an OSGi framework).

-### Listing bundles using the Web Management Console
+OSGi provides facilities to manage installed bundles.
 The easy way is to use a GUI.
-The {#runtime#} is provided with the Apache Felix Web Management Console.
+The {#runtime#} comes with the Apache Felix Web Management Console.
 This is a very handy tool to perform all the OSGi management from your browser.

 Let's see how to get the list of bundles.